mrismanaziz/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## How does the moon cut his hair?
+Eclipse it.